itggot-TE4/Iron-criminals/docs/README.md

 ### Documentation

 Self-documenting code is something to aim for.
 Types are the simplest and best documentation, improve legibility due to their well-defined meaning, and are checked at compile time<sup>1</sup>.
 We prefer complex code to be documentet inline to help other undrestand it.
-For documentation not suited for inlining the documentation should be wriiten in a markdown file in the `docs` folder.
+For documentation not suited for inlining the documentation should be wriiten in a markdown file in the `docs` folder and linked to in the `_navbar.md` file.
 This makes it available on our GitHub pages: <https://itggot-TE4.github.io/Iron-crimals/index.html>

 ### Testing